b-w-a/tx_precinct/README.md

 These are the precinct level returns used to generate results.
 All results are unofficial.

-The EI replication data are separate.
-This only contains 2016 data we were able to merge and obtain precinct level demographics.
+The 2016 data are used to make most of the plots and run the EI analysis.

-The other data were used to make the charts and contain 2016 and 2012 results that we were able to match and add demographics.
+The 2012_2016 data are used to make the obama-clinton comparison.
 Please email bwa@ucla.edu with any questions.